Conservation volunteering - Gentle giants: Protecting leatherback sea turtles through direct conservation action on the Caribbean coast of Costa Rica

 Results & achievements

-During its first expedition to the Caribbean coast of Costa Rica in 2016 Biosphere Expeditions team members patrolled the 7 km stretch of beach in front of the Pacuare research station each night and brought a total of 15 clutches of eggs to the hatchery.
-This amounted to 1057 eggs.
-Also during this time team members released 353 hatchlings into the sea and took biometric data on the first 15 hatchlings from each of the six nests that hatched.
+Since starting its work in Costa Rica, Biosphere Expeditions team members have patrolled the 7 km stretch of beach in front of the Pacuare research station each night and brought a total of 21 clutches of eggs to the hatchery.
+Team members have also released 353 hatchlings into the sea and taken biometric data on the first 15 hatchlings from each of the six nests that has hatched.
 Overall, turtle poaching has been reduced from 100% before patrolling efforts started to between 60-30%, depending on the year.
 All this helps to give Caribbean turtle species a fighting chance to survive.

 In addition, our partner on this citizen science conservation holiday is Latin American Sea Turtles (LAST) who represent WIDECAST (the Wider Caribbean Sea Turtle Network in Costa Rica).
 LAST has over 28 years of experience in sea turtle management and research and have attracted various strategic partners thanks to their contribution to this field (Whitley Award for Nature, The Nature Conservancy and WWF) LAST have initiated projects to monitor reefs, trained national park rangers in monitoring turtle nesting and educated hundreds of local students on the importance of marine and coastal conservation.
 They also act as environmental advisors to the government on marine environments, participate in several local, national and international networks and publish articles to improve the knowledge about the ocean and its life.
 In order to reduce threats to sea turtles, and to restore population levels, LAST has implemented a series of sea turtle management programmes on many of the Caribbean beaches in Costa Rica – including Pacuare beach.
 When the Pacuare project started in 2004, it was just for egg protection and no data were collected.
 WIDECAST took over the investigation in 2007 and LAST have become the sole researchers since 2012.